Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

-\item \textbf{Hidden States Monitoring (Monitor\(_{\text{hidden}}\))} is a white-box strategy that leverages the hidden states of the last input token.
-The pipeline is as follows: \begin{enumerate} \item \textbf{Extract hidden states:} capture the hidden states of the last input token, which encodes the semantic representation of the entire question during the prefilling stage. \item \textbf{Detect unsolvable question:} apply simple linear classifiers (e.g., LDA or LR) trained to distinguish unsolvable from solvable questions.
-This is performed before reasoning begins. \item \textbf{Avoid unproductive reasoning via constrained output prefix:} if the classifier predicts that the question is beyond the capability boundary, the model abstains from full reasoning and instead outputs a concise possible approach.
-This is implemented by constraining the response to begin with a self-awareness output prefix (shown below); otherwise, the model proceeds with the standard reasoning process.
+\textbf{3.
+Avoid unproductive reasoning via constrained output prefix:} if the classifier predicts that the question is likely to remain unsolved under the current setup, the model abstains from full reasoning and instead outputs a concise possible approach.
+This is implemented by constraining the response to begin with an output prefix (see \autoref{app:ablationPrefix} for the ablation study):

-\end{enumerate} \end{packeditemize} Notably, both strategies preserve the model’s performance on solvable questions while providing more efficient and reliable responses on questions beyond its capability boundary.

-\textbf{Metrics.} We adopt four metrics to systematically evaluate the two proposed strategies: \begin{packeditemize} \item \textbf{Accuracy (ACC)} measures the proportion of correctly solved problems, serving as the standard indicator of reasoning quality \citep{xia2025evaluating}. \item \textbf{Hard Abstention (HA)} measures the model’s ability to recognize problems beyond its capability boundary.
-Different to abstention which focus on underspecification, outdated information, or noncompliance \citep{kirichenko2025abstentionbench,madhusudhan2024llms,brahman2024art}, HA specifically evaluates whether LRMs can explicitly abstain on unsolvable problems instead of producing incorrect answers. \item \textbf{Token} usage measures the number of tokens consumed during reasoning and answering \citep{snell2024scaling}.
+\textbf{Metrics.} We adopt four metrics to systematically evaluate the two proposed strategies: \begin{packeditemize} \item \textbf{Accuracy (ACC)} measures the proportion of correct answers, serving as the standard indicator of reasoning quality \citep{xia2025evaluating}. \item \textbf{Hard Abstention (HA)} measures the model’s ability to recognize questions beyond its capability boundary.
+Different to abstention which focus on underspecification, outdated information, or noncompliance \citep{kirichenko2025abstentionbench,madhusudhan2024llms,brahman2024art}, HA specifically evaluates whether LRMs can explicitly abstain on unsolvable questions instead of producing incorrect answers. \item \textbf{Token} usage measures the number of tokens consumed during reasoning and answering \citep{snell2024scaling}.
 This metric directly reflects the efficiency of the reasoning process. \item \textbf{Overflow} measures the proportion of cases where the model’s output exceeds the context window, which identifies incomplete or abnormal responses \citep{ben2025overflow}. \end{packeditemize} Notably, ACC is evaluated on the full dataset, whereas the remaining three metrics are computed only on questions for which LRMs produce incorrect answers.
 For token usage and overflow, we vary the models' context length to observe how our strategies scale in longer context scenarios.